 Cybersecurity requirements for Financial Services companies

 Cyberattacks are on the rise, and the costs and impacts of ransomware, data breaches, and other cyberattack campaigns continue to grow.
-The combination of growing cybersecurity risk and expanding regulatory requirements makes it vital for financial services organizations to implement security strategies that effectively protect their systems and the data entrusted to them against modern cyber threats.
+The combination of growing cybersecurity risk and expanding regulatory requirements makes it vital for financial services organisations to implement security strategies that effectively protect their systems and the data entrusted to them against modern cyber threats.

-However, with the wide variety of tools and services available, it can be difficult to determine which can provide real value to the organization.
+However, with the wide variety of tools and services available, it can be difficult to determine which can provide real value to the organisation.
 When evaluating potential cybersecurity solutions, it is important to consider how they address the risks and security threats that financial services face today and in the future.

 Ransomware

-Ransomware has become a top-of-mind security concern for any organization.
+Ransomware has become a top-of-mind security concern for any organisation.
 Ransomware attacks are surging in recent years, and the costs of a ransomware attack are growing.
 For financial services, the average cost of remediating a ransomware attack is $2.1 million.

-While any organization can be the victim of a ransomware attack, financial services are a leading target.
+While any organisation can be the victim of a ransomware attack, financial services are a leading target.
 According to a study by Nordlocker, finance ranked in the top three for ransomware attacks in 2021 behind construction and manufacturing.

 Data Breaches

 Data breaches are another leading and costly threat to financial services.
 According to the 2021 Cost of a Data Breach Report, a data breach in the financial sector costs an average of $5.72 million, ranking second behind the healthcare industry.
 As a highly-regulated industry, the financial sector has a high cost and impact of breaches.
-Financial organizations are entrusted with large amounts of sensitive data that must be protected in accordance with the requirements of a complex patchwork of regulations.
+Financial organisations are entrusted with large amounts of sensitive data that must be protected in accordance with the requirements of a complex patchwork of regulations.

 Digital Transformation

 Many financial services companies have strategies in place for digital transformation and the adoption of next-generation technologies.
-For example, many organizations have or plan to transition IT resources to cloud infrastructure.
+For example, many organisations have or plan to transition IT resources to cloud infrastructure.
 With these changes to corporate IT environments come cybersecurity challenges and risks.
-Cloud deployments operate under the shared responsibility model, and taking full advantage of the benefits of the cloud by moving to serverless and containerized applications requires new approaches to security.
+Cloud deployments operate under the shared responsibility model, and taking full advantage of the benefits of the cloud by moving to serverless and containerised applications requires new approaches to security.
 Making the move to the cloud while maintaining data security and regulatory compliance can be a challenge, as demonstrated by the massive number of cloud data breaches that occur each year.

 Remote Work

 The COVID-19 pandemic had a significant impact on how many businesses conduct business.
 In the wake of the pandemic, many companies are looking to extend their telework programs, sometimes indefinitely.
-Remote work creates significant challenges for financial services organizations, especially in the areas of data security and regulatory compliance.
+Remote work creates significant challenges for financial services organisations, especially in the areas of data security and regulatory compliance.
 As employees access sensitive customer data from home or anywhere, it can be more difficult to prove that they are doing so in a way that complies with applicable regulations.
 Not only do financial services providers need to ensure that data is properly protected but also that it complies with restrictions on data transfers outside jurisdictional boundaries defined by regulations such as the General Data Protection Regulation (GDPR).

 Supply Chain and Third-Party Risk Management

 Recent events such as the SolarWinds, Kaseya, and Microsoft Exchange hacks have demonstrated the limitations and complexity of a corporate cybersecurity program.
 While a business may have strong cybersecurity protection for its own environment, it may be vulnerable to attack via its third-party suppliers, vendors, and other partners.
 The trend toward open banking makes the financial services industry even more vulnerable to these types of attacks.
-As financial services organizations extend access to sensitive customer data to third-party service providers, they need the ability to ensure that this data remains secure against unauthorized access and is managed in accordance with applicable regulations.
+As financial services organisations extend access to sensitive customer data to third-party service providers, they need the ability to ensure that this data remains secure against unauthorised access and is managed in accordance with applicable regulations.

 How Modern Security Solutions Address Financial Services Security Challenges